megamaster4/dme_hu/README.md

-# Instructions
+# Introduction
-To run the program, use the makefile commands.
-The makefile is located in the root folder.
+This project downloads data from the [CBS Statline API]() and provides an analyis of growth of the Dutch population in contrast to the growth of a specific type of ground usage, such as agriculture or living space.
+The data is firstly downloaded and saved as a .parquet file in the `data/parquet` folder.
+Secondly, the data is processed and saved to a PostgreSQL database.
+Lastly, a streamlit dashboard is provided to visualize the data and also validate the created models.

 ## Requirements
 The following requirements are needed to run the program;